BD2KGenomics/s3am/README.rst

    virtualenv ~/s3am && source ~/s3am/bin/activate
    pip install s3am

-If you get ``No distributions matching the version for s3am`` or if you would like to install the latest unstable release, you may want to run ``pip install --pre s3am`` instead.
+If you would like to install the latest unstable release, you may want to run ``pip install --pre s3am`` instead.

 If you get ``libcurl link-time ssl backend (nss) is different from compile-time ssl backend`` the required fix is to prefix the pip installation command with